f3smiley/Lock-MintdApp/docs/TechnicalArchitecture.md

 The SyntheticToken contract is an ERC20 compliant token contract deployed on the Polygon network (chain 137).
 This contract mints new tokens when the `mintTokens()` function is called and burns tokens when the `burn()` function is called.

-The contract integrates a Chainlink oracle to get the latest ETH/USD price and updates the total token supply value based on the locked assets.
+The contract integrates a Chainlink oracle to get the latest ETH/USD price from chain 138 and updates the total token supply value based on the locked assets on chain 138.
+It then reflects this value on chain 137.

 The source code for this contract can be found in `src/contracts/SyntheticToken.sol`.

 ## Chainlink Oracle

-The Chainlink oracle provides the bridge between the two contracts by supplying ETH/USD price data to the Polygon network.
-This allows the SyntheticToken contract to reflect the value of the locked assets in the minted synthetic tokens.
+The Chainlink oracle, along with other nodes like Bisu on chain 138 and the node for Polygon on chain 137, provides the bridge between the two contracts.
+It supplies ETH/USD price data from chain 138 to the Polygon network on chain 137.
+This allows the SyntheticToken contract to reflect the value of the locked assets in the minted synthetic tokens on chain 137.

 ## Frontend Interface